SAMexpert logo

 Alexander: That is a complicated question that requires a complicated answer.
 If this question concerns traditional licensing or current licenses without Software Assurance, then by no means don't mix.

-A host must be licensed with the same version and the same addition.
-And I made that mistake before.
+A host must be licensed with the same version and edition.
+I made that mistake before.
 Microsoft didn't enforce it.
 It's never been mentioned and still not mentioned in Product Terms.
 The only place where Microsoft says that is the Windows Server licensing guide.
 And there's a big question mark, whether, in a proper legal dispute, that's going to stand in court.

 But you know, we are not going to court.
 We're not litigating against Microsoft.
 We are following the rules.
-And the rule is, and they enforce it now, every single core of the host must be licensed with precisely the same version and the same edition.
+The rule is, and they enforce it now, that every single core of the host must be licensed with precisely the same version and edition.
 And I have my reservations about it.
-We will release a video about it, a real story of when a company suffered when they learned that.
+We will release a video about it, a real story of how a company suffered when they learned that.

 But it is what it is.

-Mixing legacy licenses at the physical level plus adding per VM of the current version is a big question mark.
-Because of the opinion of the people very close to Microsoft.
-Not Microsoft themselves, but very close to Microsoft.
+Mixing legacy licenses at the physical level plus adding per VM of the current version is a big question mark because of the opinion of people very close to Microsoft—not Microsoft themselves, but very close to Microsoft.
 I won't call names.
-The opinion is, "that's fine".
+The opinion is, "That's fine."

-It's an opinion.
-It's the expert opinion of somebody who's informed.
+It's an opinion—the expert opinion of an informed person.
 It's not explicitly written anywhere unless I missed it.

 Daryl: There's a follow-up question.
-Can you please explain from a HyperV environment again, in the case of virtual machines, do we need extra licenses?
+Can you please explain again, from a HyperV environment, whether we need extra licenses for virtual machines?

 Alexander: I specifically went to the Product Terms page today, to the Windows Server licensing page.
 Maybe I need to look up Universal Licensing terms, but I don't think so.
 I tried to find an exception when Windows Server is only used to virtualize other virtual machines.
 Microsoft actually did have it around 2010-2012.